Our purpose

 The below table presents opportunities that can be utilised by MPs with support from Cancer Council WA.

-Resource Format Cancer Council WA Involvement Target Group Example
+Resource | Format | Target Group | Cancer Council WA Involvement | Example |

-MPs can provide information about the NBCSP using Cancer Council WA generated social media tiles via their social media platforms such as Facebook, Instagram and LinkedIn
+We have provided social media tiles and content promoting participation in the NBCSP | MPs can provide information about the NBCSP using Cancer Council WA generated social media tiles via their social media platforms such as Facebook, Instagram and LinkedIn |

-Email signature banner Online We have provided a NBCSP eSignature banner Internal and
+Email signature banner | Online | Internal and external stakeholders |

-MPs can include an eSignature banner at the bottom of their email signature which promotes participation in the NBCSP as well as acts as a reminder to do the kit
+We have provided a NBCSP eSignature banner | MPs can include an eSignature banner at the bottom of their email signature which promotes participation in the NBCSP as well as acts as a reminder to do the kit |

-Birthday slips Online We have provided bowel cancer screening reminder birthday slips that can be printed for mailing Individual constituents turning 50 years old MPs can send out birthday slips when a constituent turns 50 to act as a reminder that they are now eligible for the NBCSP and encourage participation
+Birthday slips | Online | Individual constituents turning 50 years old | We have provided bowel cancer screening reminder birthday slips that can be printed for mailing | MPs can send out birthday slips when a constituent turns 50 to act as a reminder to complete the home test kit and encourage participation. |

-Bowel cancer brochure Online We have provided an online version of the bowel cancer brochure All stakeholders and constituents When appropriate, MPs can disseminate brochures to stakeholders and constituents to increase knowledge about bowel cancer and the NBCSP
+Bowel cancer brochure | Online | All stakeholders and constituents | We have provided an online version of the bowel cancer brochure | When appropriate, MPs can disseminate brochures to stakeholders and constituents to increase knowledge about bowel cancer and the NBCSP |

-Newsletter article Online We can provide online article content and imagery suitable for use in newsletters, bulletins, and other communications All stakeholders and constituents MPs can utilise this content in communications to improve bowel cancer education and promotion of the NBCSP
+Newsletter article | Online | All stakeholders and constituents | We can provide online article content and imagery suitable for use in newsletters, bulletins, and other communications | MPs can utilise this content in communications to improve bowel cancer education and promotion of the NBCSP |

 For more information, please email bowel@cancerwa.asn.au